joannaolofsson/my-advice/README.md

 # Hi, My Name is Joanna

-I'm currently a student at Lexicon, and this is an assignment from my program.
+I created this project during my time as a student at Lexicon.
 I have studied some basic JavaScript prior to this.
 This time around, I wanted to get a more fundamental understanding of the code to write more independently and effectively.
 So my code might not follow best practices but supports my understanding of the concepts.
 As I did in my earlier JavaScript projects, I wrote and rewrote parts of the code multiple times to get more experience and remember what to write by hand.
 After completing this project, I feel more confident about conquering JavaScript.

 ## Challenges